Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Fast Multipole Method

 \subsection{Introduction to FMM}

 The last term in Eq.~\eqref{e:uinter} when discretized, has the form

 where $i=1,2,...,N_\Omega$.
 If we calculate this equation directly, it will require $\mathcal{O}(N^2)$ operations.
-In Figure \ref{f:fmm_schamatic}, we show a schematic of how the fast multipole method is able to calculate this in $\mathcal{O}(N)$ operations.
+In Figure \ref{f:fmm_schamatic}, we show by schematic how the fast multipole method is able to calculate this in $\mathcal{O}(N)$ operations.
 Figures \ref{f:direct_interaction} and \ref{f:fmm_interaction} show how the source particles (red) interact with the target particles (blue) for the direct method and FMM, respectively.
 In the direct method, all source particles interact with all target particles directly.
 In the FMM, the source particles are first converted to multipole expansions using the P2M (particle to multipole) kernel.
 Figure \ref{f:fmm_flow} shows the corresponding geometric view of the hierarchical domain decomposition of the particle distribution.
 Then, multipole expansions are aggregated into larger groups using the M2M (multipole to multipole) kernel.
-Following that, the multipole expansions are translated to local expansions between well-separated cells using the M2L (multipole to local) kernel.
+Following this, the multipole expansions are translated to local expansions between well-separated cells using the M2L (multipole to local) kernel.
 Both Figures \ref{f:fmm_interaction} and \ref{f:fmm_flow} show that the larger cells interact if they are significantly far away, and smaller cells may interact with slightly closer cells.
 The direct neighbors between the smallest cells are calculated using the P2P (particle to particle) kernel, which is equivalent to the direct method between a selected group of particles.
 Then, the local expansions of the larger cells are translated to smaller cells using the L2L (local to local) kernel.
 Finally, the local expansions at the smallest cells are translated into the potential on each particle using the L2P (local to particle) kernel.
 The mathematical formulae for these kernels will be given in \sect \ref{sec:expansions}.
+Note, for simplification purposes that each scale of the hierarchical summation can be translated asynchronously from source to target.

 In order to perform the FMM calculation mentioned above, one must first decompose the domain in a hierarchical manner.
 It is common to use an octree in 3-D and quad-tree in 2-D, where the domain is split by its geometrical centerline.
 The splitting is performed recursively until the number of particles per cell reaches a prescribed threshold.
 The splitting is usually performed adaptively, so that the densely populated areas result in a deeper branching of the tree.
 A common requirement in FMMs is that these cells must be isotropic (cubes or squares and not rectangles), since they are used as units for measuring the well-separatedness as shown in Figure \ref{f:fmm_flow} during the M2L interaction.
 However, our FMM does not use the size of cells to measure the distance between them and allows the cells to be of any shape as long as they can be hierarchically grouped into a tree structure.
 Once the tree structure is constructed, it is trivial to find parent-child relationships between the cells/particles.
 This relation is all that is necessary for performing P2M, M2M, L2L, and L2P kernels.
 However, for the M2L and P2P kernels one must identify a group of well-separated and neighboring cells, respectively.
 We will describe an efficient method for finding well-separated cells in the following subsection.